hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ## Style Guide

-When referring to a HIP by number, write it as “HIP-X” (e.g. HIP-1).
+When referring to a HIP by number, write it as "HIP-X" (e.g. HIP-1).
 Where possible, link it using relative Markdown links, such as `[HIP-1](./hip-1.md)`.

 ## History

-This document was derived from Bitcoin’s BIP-0001, Ethereum’s EIP-1, and Python’s PEP-0001.
+This document was derived from Bitcoin's BIP-0001, Ethereum's EIP-1, and Python's PEP-0001.
 Much text was simply copied and adapted.

 ## Copyright